 For partners subscribed to Select or Enterprise plans.

-- You must have Manager or Administrator access to configure notifications.
+- You must have Manager or Administrator access to configure IT Glue workflows.

 - You need a Zapier account and an Asana account.